AnassMarzouki/PyGeoRS/README.md

 ## How to cite
 If you used PyGeoRS in your academic research, please cite it as follows:

 Marzouki, A., & Dridri, A. (2025).
-PyGeoRS: a QGIS plugin for automating Landsat data processing in environmental mapping.
-Earth Science Informatics, 18(1). https://doi.org/10.1007/s12145-024-01522-0
+PyGeoRS: a QGIS plugin for automating landsat data processing in environmental mapping.
+Earth Science Informatics, 18(1), 1-12. https://doi.org/10.1007/s12145-024-01522-0

   ## Changelog v0.2